 In an unprecedented effort to bring equality to Arkansas, HRC launched Project One America, a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Alabama, Mississippi and Arkansas.
+Project One America is the first of its kind campaign to work exclusively in Arkansas - where there are no non-discrimination protections for LGBT people at the state or local level in employment, housing or public accomidations, and where the state's constitution expressly prohibits marriage equality.

 Click Here to Voice Your Support or text ONEARKANSAS to 30644 to join us.